davidvuong/ngNavigation/README.md

 ### Basic Usage

-There's only 2 steps you need to do before you can start using `ngNavigation`.
-The first is to include `ngNavigation` in your app's dependency list.
-The second is to call `.init()`. `.init()` is idempotent so calling it multiple times will have the same effect if you called it just once.
+There are 2 steps you need to perform before you can start using `ngNavigation`.
+The first, is to include `ngNavigation` in your app's dependency list.
+The second, is to call `Navigation.init()`.
+For example:

 ```js
 var app = angular.module('ExampleApp', [